Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

 # Example of starting seed for checksums
 ![Starting seed](https://github.com/Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/blob/main/Pictures/Metadata_checksum.png)

 The seed for Checksum is always "Magic" followed by 0x2F, 0x15.
-If "Magic" is included into the checksum, it becomes simply 0x4E, 0x54 ("NT" in Ascii), but the save will be rejected as non legit by the camera.
+If "Magic" is included into the checksum and replaced by 5x 0x00, it becomes simply 0x4E, 0x54 ("NT" in Ascii), but the save will be rejected as non legit by the camera.

 # 2021-07-01 Update: structure of the Hello Kitty Pocket Camera save